MicrosoftDocs/win32/desktop-src/Msi/disablemedia.md

 ---
-Description: 'If this per-user system policy is set to &\#0034;1&\#0034;, users and administrators running a maintenance installation of one product are prevented from using the Browse Dialog to browse media sources, such as CD-ROM, for the sources of other installable products.' ms.assetid: '275a6d43-ecf8-4146-82eb-3b42b25b9a80'
+Description: If this per-user system policy is set to &\#0034;1&\#0034;, users and administrators running a maintenance installation of one product are prevented from using the Browse Dialog to browse media sources, such as CD-ROM, for the sources of other installable products. ms.assetid: 275a6d43-ecf8-4146-82eb-3b42b25b9a80
 title: DisableMedia
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DisableMedia